HimanshiSaroya21/Edubridge/Projects/Readme.md

-This all are my Major Prodocts done in the softwares Python and SAS
+This all are my Major Prodocts done in the softwares Python, R and SAS

 **The Major Project**

-Name of Project: Exploartory Data Analysis
-Name of Dataset: Weather India
+Name of Project: Exploartory Data Analysis using Python Name of Dataset: Weather India
 Source: Kaggle
 **We are analyzing India's weather in the time period 1901-2017 and doing some EDA part and the data visualization using the library pandas, numpy, matplotlib, seaborn and the time series**